British Aerospace 146: Overview

 British Aerospace promoted the BAe 146 to airlines as a "feederliner" and short-haul regional airliner.
 The airframe of the aircraft and many other key areas were designed to be as simple as possible.
 The engines lack thrust reversers due to their perceived reduced effectiveness in anticipated conditions.
 Instead, the BAe 146 features a large airbrake with two petals below the tail rudder at the rear of the fuselage, which has the advantage of being usable during flight and allowing for steep descent rates if required.
 In addition, the aircraft has full-width wing spoilers, which are deployed immediately on landing.

 The aircraft proved to be useful on "high-density" regional and short-haul routes.
 In economy class, the BAe 146 can either be configured in a standard five-abreast layout or a high-density six-abreast layout, making it one of few regional jets that can use a six-abreast layout in economy class.
 Reportedly, the aircraft is profitable on most routes with only marginally more than half the seats occupied.

-The BAe 146 is also renowned for its relatively quiet operation, a positive feature that appealed to those operators that wanted to provide services to noise-sensitive airports within cities.
+The BAe 146 is also known for its relatively quiet operation, a positive feature that appealed to those operators that wanted to provide services to noise-sensitive airports within cities.
 The aircraft is one of only a few types that can be used on flights to London City Airport, which has a steep approach and short runway; for several years, the BAe 146 was the only conventional jet aircraft capable of flying from London City Airport.